AmrSSadek/DNSRecorder/README.md

 ### :magnet: DNSRecorder

-Is a Simple Tool used to collect all DNS Records for any domains.
+Is a simple python tool used to collect all DNS Records for any domain.

 ## Usage: